-On November 5, 2019, we received authorization from our board of directors to repurchase up to \$200,000,000 of our common stock, from time to time, in the open market or in privately negotiated transactions.
-As of December 31, 2022, we had repurchased a total of 24,183,768 common shares at a weighted average of \$7.65 per share or \$185,000,000 in the aggregate.
-As of December 31, 2023, we have \$15,000,000 available for future repurchases under the existing program.
-The amount and timing of future repurchases, if any, will depend on a number of factors, including, the price and availability of our shares, trading volume, general market conditions and available funding.
+We currently have \$15,000,000 of capacity under a \$200,000,000 stock repurchase program which was approved by our board of directors in November 2019, and allows us to repurchase shares of our common stock from time to time, in the open market or in privately negotiated transactions.
+We did not repurchase any shares in the year ended December 31, 2024.
+The amount and timing of repurchases, if any, will depend on a number of factors, including, the price and availability of our shares, trading volume, general market conditions and available funding.
 The stock repurchase program may be suspended or discontinued at any time.